 The literature on self-concealment complicates this picture.
 Researchers have shown that people who habitually hide distressing thoughts or feelings are more likely to suffer from depression, anxiety, and even physical illness.
 According to an overview on self-concealment, secrecy itself can be corrosive.
 But so can disclosure without discernment.
 The damage isn't just in hiding.
 It's in revealing yourself to the wrong audience.
 Or in feeling compelled to explain parts of yourself that were never owed to anyone in the first place.

-I've sat in rooms where someone said too much too fast.
-A stranger on a retreat.
-A date who mistook me for a therapist.
+I've been in rooms where someone said too much too fast.
+A stranger at a gathering.
+A new acquaintance who mistook casual conversation for deep friendship.
 A colleague who unloaded what should have been reserved for someone closer.
-And though I nodded, asked questions, tried to hold space—I felt that subtle recoil, that quiet internal “no.” Not because I judged them, but because the intimacy was unearned.
+And though I nodded, asked questions, tried to hold space—I felt that subtle recoil, that quiet internal "no." Not because I judged them, but because the intimacy was unearned.
 Because I hadn't shown I could carry it, and yet they handed it to me anyway.
-That kind of sharing doesn’t create connection.
+That kind of sharing doesn't create connection.
 It creates discomfort.
 Sometimes even resentment.